Find a court

 The Assessment and Referral Court (ARC) aims to help people address underlying factors that contribute to their offending behaviours.
 ARC is a therapeutic court that aims to improve the health and wellbeing of the person

 A referral must be made before a matter can be heard in the ARC.
-An assessment by an ARC case manager is also required to ensure the meets the eligibility criteria.
+An assessment by an ARC case manager is also required to ensure the accused person meets the eligibility criteria.
 The Court decides if a person’s case is suitable for ARC.

 ARC is a pre-sentence court.
 At the end of an episode in ARC, the Court’s sentencing options are generally the same as matters heard in the mainstream court.
 This includes the power to send someone to prison.
 See the criminal matters section for more information.